Modern Slavery and Human Trafficking Statement

 IATA Resolution on Human Trafficking

 As a signatory to the IATA Resolution against Trafficking in Persons, ensuring an environment that is free from modern slavery and human trafficking is a matter of course for the Lufthansa Group.
 The legal prosecution of human trafficking is the responsibility of governments and national law enforcement agencies.
 Nevertheless, the Lufthansa Group is aware of the importance of this topic and recognizes that as an aviation company it can play a significant role in identifying potential criminal offences.
-It has therefore implemented a reporting process for flagging suspected cases of human trafficking.
+It has therefore implemented a reporting process for flagging suspected cases of human trafficking that has been coordinated with the authorities.

 Our Supply Chains